StevenZambito/minesweeper/README.md

 ## Assignment Overview:

-In this assignment, you will communicate with a back-end API server to create the user-interface for a [Minesweeper][1] clone.
-It might help to [familiarize yourself](https://www.youtube.com/watch?v=7B85WbEiYf4) with the game if you have never played it.
+In this assignment, the goal is to communicate with a back-end API server to create the user-interface for a [Minesweeper][1] clone.

 [1]: https://en.wikipedia.org/wiki/Minesweeper_(video_game)